SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/10-Homework.md

 [slide hideTitle]

 # Problem: Show All Games with Duration and Part of the Day
+[code-task title="Show All Games with Duration and Part of the Day" taskId="java-db-and-mysql-built-in-functions-and-data-aggregation-show-all-games-with-duration-and-part-of-the-day" executionType="tests-execution" executionStrategy="java-code" requiresInput]
+[code-editor language=java]
+[/code-editor]
+[task-description]
+## Description

-// ToDo: The test's do not cover the output in the example.
+// ToDo: The tests do not cover the output in the example.
 To investigate this in the future.

 [/slide]